sibmip/gateway-documentation/GetStarted/Introduction.md

 The code above is an example of a connector.

-### Front
+### Visualizations

+![](../.gitbook/assets/visualizations.png)

 With the frontend we will introduce a new way to deal with visualizations.
-Previously the visualizations were completely manage by the Engine.
+Previously the visualizations were completely manage by the engine.
 As a part of abstraction from a specific engine we want to be able to delegate this task to the visualization components.

-The main idea is to build various generalist visualization component (BarChart, HeatMap, DataTable, etc...) that every analytic engine can either feed directly or adapted by the Gateway to fit the frontend needs.
+The main idea is to build various generalist visualization components (BarChart, HeatMap, DataTable, etc...) that every analytic engine can either feed directly or adapted by the Gateway to fit the frontend needs.

-![](../.gitbook/assets/visualizations.png)